 What you need to report

 We ask you to report your activities so that we know what has changed as a result of the support you have received from the research councils.
-Things you may be asked to report include:

 - outputs – tangible results such as publications